microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 Using the peripherals in the PIC18F57Q43 microcontroller, a voltage-to-frequency (V/F) and frequency-to-voltage (F/V) converter can be created using no external components.
 Both examples operate core independently on the same microcontroller.

-This code example uses the Numerically Controlled Oscillator (NCO), the Signal Measurement Timer (SMT), UART, Direct Memory Access (DMA), the Digital-to-Analog Converter (DAC), the Analog-to-Digital Converter with Computation (ADCC), TMR2/TMR4/TMR6 and Configurable Logic Cells (CLC).
+This code example uses the Numerically Controlled Oscillator (NCO), the Signal Measurement Timer (SMT), UART, Direct Memory Access (DMA), Digital-to-Analog Converter (DAC), Analog-to-Digital Converter with Computation (ADCC), TMR2/TMR4/TMR6 and Configurable Logic Cell (CLC) peripherals.

 ## Related Documentation